3dct/open_iA/README.md

   }
   ```

     - B. Fröhler, J. Weissenböck, M. Schiwarth, J. Kastner, C. Heinzl, open\_iA: A tool for processing and visual analysis of industrial computed tomography datasets, Journal of Open Source Software, 4 (35), 1185, 2019, doi: [10.21105/joss.01185](https://doi.org/10.21105/joss.01185).

-If you want to refer to the software directly, you can use the zenodo DOI; use [doi: 10.5281/zenodo.2591998](https://doi.org/10.5281/zenodo.2591998), which always refers to the latest release on github.
+    - If you want to refer to the software directly, you can use the zenodo DOI; use [doi: 10.5281/zenodo.2591998](https://doi.org/10.5281/zenodo.2591998), which always refers to the latest release on github.
 You can also cite a specific release by picking the respective DOI from the list visible after following [that same link](https://doi.org/10.5281/zenodo.2591998)).

+- If you use a specific tool included in open_iA, we would appreciate if you cite the according paper, as mentioned [in the Tools section of our wiki](https://github.com/3dct/open_iA/wiki/Tools).

 ## Contributors